MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-setup.md

 | **Assign users**| Global administrator | Portal admin |

 > [!NOTE]
 > When you go from Compliance Score to Compliance Manager to complete a task (for example, to manage assessments), your browser will open a new tab and a dialog box appears.
 In the top section with the header, “Already a Microsoft cloud services customer?
-Sign in to your account,” simply select the **Sign In** button to enter Compliance Manager; you will not need to re-enter your credentials.
+Sign in to your account,” select **Sign In** to access Compliance Manager; you will not need to re-enter your credentials.

 ### How to set permissions and roles in the Microsoft 365 compliance center